Devonport City FC: 2020s

 With the state in the grip of the COVID-19 pandemic, the majority of winter sporting competitions in Tasmania were in danger of not being conducted at all.
 However restrictions managed to ease and a shortened 14-round NPL Tasmania season started in mid-July.

 There was also a change to the coaching ranks, with Chris Gallo returning to the helm after Rick Coghlan took up a coaching position in Queensland.

-While not reaching their free-flowing best at times, the Strikers were certainly effective, going through their campaign with 13 wins and 1 draw to win the league title again by nine points and only conceding nine goals in the process.
+While not reaching their free-flowing best at times, the Strikers were effective, going through their campaign with 13 wins and 1 draw to win the league title by nine points and only conceding nine goals in the process.

-There were also convincing league successes for our Northern Championship Men and Northern Championship 1 Men's teams.
+They were also considered league successes for the Northern Championship Men and Northern Championship 1 Men's teams.

 The 2021 season was a new dawn for women's football at the club with the Strikers fielding a team in the Women's Super League for the first time.
 Under coach Mal Gorrie, the side acquitted themselves in their debut season, finishing fourth on the table with seven wins, three draws and eight losses from their 18 games.

-Our NPL Tasmania men's team overcame a couple of early-season hiccups to find themselves back on top of the table towards the business end of the season.
-However, two losses in the final two games saw them relinquish their title to Glenorchy Knights in a thrilling end to the roster.
+NPL Tasmania men's team overcame a couple of early-season hiccups to find themselves back on top of the table towards the business end of the season.
+However, two losses in the final two games saw them relinquish their title to Glenorchy Knights in a end to the roster.

 There was some silverware to celebrate for the men, with the team taking out the Lakoseljac Cup after an incredible penalty shootout win over Knights in the final.
 Goalkeeper Nathan Pitchford was the hero, pulling off a save to give the Strikers the victory.
 Unfortunately due to COVID protocols still in place, the team were had to withdraw from its FFA Cup Round of 32 clash against Avondale.

 League titles were also claimed by our Northern Championship 1 Men and Under 18 Boys.

 In 2022, there was a new voice in charge of the NPL Tasmania team, with Tom Ballantyne appointed to replace Chris Gallo.
 Under Ballantyne, the team enjoyed a dominant campaign, winning 19 of its 21 games to reclaim the league title by a massive 13 points, along with making it back-to-back Lakoseljac Cup triumphs with a 3–0 win over South Hobart.

 In the ensuing Australia Cup Round of 32 draw, the Strikers hosted A-League opponents Wellington Phoenix, but despite a brave effort, went down 4–0 in front of the Valley Rd faithful.

 The Women's Super League team continued to show improvement, winning 12 of its 18 games to finish third, while the Northern Championship 1 Men made it a hat-trick of league titles.